5 Thoughts On Agent Engineering

 print(result.data)

-Regardless of what model being used (or all the self-hosted and most of the external models I tested), its common to run into issues:
+Regardless of what model is being used (or all the self-hosted and most of the external models I tested), it’s common to run into issues:

 pydantic_core._pydantic_core.ValidationError: 3 validation errors for typed-dict